Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 ```
 Make sure you enter the correct table name, as in this case, it's *incident*.

+9. Click **Submit**.

-9. Copy the full URL to your endpoint and save it to be used for later. <ul><li>The full URL to the `/hackerone/new_comment` endpoint is required to set up the HackerOne integration.
+10. Copy the full URL to your endpoint and save it to be used for later. <ul><li>The full URL to the `/hackerone/new_comment` endpoint is required to set up the HackerOne integration.
 The namespace can be found from within the HackerOne Scripted REST API you just created, in the Resources tab underneath the Resource path column.
 Combine this with your instance URL found in the address bar to get the full URL.<li>As shown in the images below, this would be: https://dev100796.service-now.com/api/514345/hackerone/new_comment.

 ![servicenow-6](./images/servicenow-6.png)
 ![servicenow-7](./images/servicenow-7.png)